François Carlo Antommarchi: Napoleon's death mask, 1821

-Diary of Napoleon's Medical Care
+Diary of Napoleon's medical care

-Antommarchi's diary contained detail records of his medical care for Napoleon.
+Antommarchi's diary contained detailed records of his medical care for Napoleon.
 This diary is a source for numerous books published between 1823 and 1826.
 These books have been published in many languages including French, English, German, Italian, and Spanish.

 Anatomical Prints of the Human Body with Natural Dimensions, Paris, 1823

 Paolo Mascagni (1752–1815) was the most celebrated anatomist of his day.
 Antommarchi became Prosector to Mascagni who left manuscripts and drawings for an intended publication of a comprehensive complete anatomy with life-size figures.
 Antommarchi prepared the publication but was meanwhile called to Saint Helena.
 Antommarchi left, taking with him three copies of Mascagni's plates.
 When Antommarchi returned, he published these plates, printed from lithographs, under his own name in a monumental work which appeared from 1823 to 1826 under the title of: "Planches anatomiques du corps humain exécutées d'après les dimensions naturelles accompagnées d'un texte explicatif".
 The plates for the publication were drawn and possibly engraved by Antoine Seratoni.